 About the Cybersecurity Center

 The MCC Cybersecurity Center has been established to promote cyber-awareness to meet the growing need for a well-trained cybersecurity workforce.
-Through efforts directed at becoming a National Center of Academic Excellence in Cyber Defense Education at the two-year level (NSA CDE-2Y), the MCC Cybersecurity Center has the following goals:
+Through efforts directed at becoming a National Center of Academic Excellence in Cyber Defense Education, the MCC Cybersecurity Center has the following goals:

 - Be a resource to promote (CAE-CD) programs, news, events, and security awareness broadly.

 - Provide high quality and rigorous (CAE-CD) programs designed to meet the needs of employers in the public and private sectors.

 - Provide affordable and flexible (CAE-CD) education and training options that help promote student achievement, retention, completion, and placement.